Skip to main content

 Your health or the health of a family member who has slipped and fallen on commercial or public property like a grocery store, restaurant, bar, or hospital is paramount.
 Seek appropriate medical care immediately.
 Get medically evaluated even if injuries don’t seem serious at the time.

-Slips and falls can result in serious injuries, even if they initially appear mild.
 Prioritizing your health is always most important, as is ensuring you have proper documentation in the event you choose to pursue a legal claim following an accident.
 Seeing a doctor and documenting the nature of your injuries can help later determine the cause and effect between the dangerous hazard you encountered, your fall, and your injuries.

 2. Document what happened.

-Jot down what you were doing right before your accident and how any hazards led to your fall.
+Think about what you were doing right before your accident and how any hazards led to your fall.
 Were entranceways, walkways, and stairs obstructed, not accurately marked, or improperly maintained?
 Did the area where you fell contain any hazards such as unmarked wet floors, exposed wiring, an errant extension cord, uneven flooring, or ice?

 Documentation could include writing down details you remember and taking photographs of the scene.
 Modern cell phones with high-resolution cameras are great for this purpose and provide an instant timestamp, which is critical in demonstrating the condition of the premises at the time of the accident.
 If security cameras are present on the property, attempt to obtain video evidence of your fall.
 Try to document visual evidence of the impact of your fall, including any bruising, bleeding, or visible swelling from your injuries.
 Paired with a doctor’s report, these photos make strong evidence.
 If you are unable to gather evidence on your own, a lawyer can help.